vv4lr/vv4lr/readme.md

 ㅤ♡ dark/proshippers ect
 ㅤ♡ racist, homophobes ect

-ㅤtimezone is gmt +8 !! u can see what time it is for me underneath my bio i think
+ㅤㅤㅤtimezone is gmt +8 !! u can see what time it is for me underneath my bio i think